LangGraph Chatbot with Memory Example: Building Persistent AI Agents

-What is LangGraph Memory?
+What is LangGraph Memory for Chatbots?

 LangGraph memory is how AI agents built with LangGraph retain and access past interaction information.
 This allows agents to maintain conversational context, avoid repetition, and build upon exchanges.
 It’s implemented by defining a state that includes memory components, like message history, passed between graph nodes.
 This forms a foundational aspect of a LangGraph chatbot with memory example.